-When we brought this issue to the attention of the Superintendent of Schools (Superintendent) and current Director, they placed a "Do Not Drink" sign at these locations.
-While signs can be used as a short-term control, the DOH guidance is explicit that to be considered an effective long-term control, signs need to be combined with other controls, such as continual education reinforcing to students and employees that the water outlet is not to be used or establishing and enforcing rules to prevent the water outlet's use.
+We confirmed that for 11 of the 12 water outlets District officials had implemented effective controls to prevent the outlets from being used for cooking or drinking, such as "Do Not Drink" signs along with teacher supervision and/or providing another source of water for cooking or drinking.
+The one remaining water outlet was in a District office and while it had a "Do Not Drink" sign as a control, DOH guidance is explicit that to be considered an effective long-term control, signs need to be combined with other controls, such as continual education reinforcing to students and staff that the water outlet is not to be used or establishing and enforcing rules to prevent the water outlet's use, which they did not have in place.